-Born Opha May Jacob in Kokomo, Indiana in 1879, Opha May Johnson joined the Corps Aug.
-13, 1918 -- before she, or any woman for that matter, was even allowed to vote.
+Born Opha May Jacob in Kokomo, Indiana, in 1879, Opha May Johnson joined the Corps on Aug.
+13, 1918 -- before she (or any woman, for that matter) was even allowed to vote.

 The first statue honoring a woman in military uniform, entitled "Molly Marine," was dedicated in New Orleans in 1943 to encourage women to enlist, as well as to honor women who came after Johnson.

-Johnson passed away in 1955 in Mount Alto Veterans Hospital in the District of Columbia.
+Johnson died in 1955 in Mount Alto Veterans Hospital in the District of Columbia.